-ICBC Standard Bank, our subsidiary in the United Kingdom, has an issued share capital of U.S.\$1,083 million, in which we hold a 60% stake directly.
-ICBC Standard Bank mainly engages in global commodity trading businesses such as base metals, precious metals, energy and bulk commodities.
-It also provides global financial markets services such as exchange rate, interest rate, unsecured products and equities.
-As at 30 June 2017, ICBC Standard Bank recorded total assets of U.S.\$23,413 million and net assets of U.S.\$1,253 million.
-It generated a net profit of U.S.\$9.39 million during the six months ended 30 June 2017.
+ICBC Standard Bank, a subsidiary of the Bank in the United Kingdom, has an issued share capital of U.S.\$1,083 million, in which the Bank holds a 60% stake directly.
+ICBC Standard Bank mainly provides global commodity trading businesses covering base metals, precious metals, bulk commodities and energy and global financial markets services such as foreign exchange, interest rate, unsecured products and equities.
+With its headquarters in London as the major business entity, ICBC Standard Bank has ICBC Standard Resources (China) Ltd., ICBC Standard NY Holdings Inc., ICBC Standard Securities Inc. and ICBC Standard Resources (America) Inc, as well as four branches in Singapore, Tokyo, Hong Kong and Dubai, and Shanghai Representative Office under it.
+At the end of 2015, ICBC Standard Bank recorded total assets of U.S.\$20,121 million and net assets of U.S.\$1,093 million.